matt-goldman/BlakeDocs/src/Pages/5 Contributing/WritingPlugins.md

 ```

 ### Asset Injection via Razor Class Library (RCL)

+[NOTE: Is this the best pattern here?
+I think it's worth including this but probably leave out the plugin hook part.
+We can instead just have a section that talks about using RCLs to extend Blake, either by including an `IBlakePlugin` implementation or not.
+This is a neat trick but I wouldn't class it as a "pattern".
+And one last thing to be wary of is Blazor CSS isolation.]

 For plugins that provide CSS, JavaScript, or other assets, distribute as an RCL: